kylegendy/frontend-template/README.md

 ```
 5. At this point your local server should be running, and you should be able to access it on your device's browser using the url [localhost:8080](http://localhost:8080).

-After you verify the website it up, you then know everything is installed, setup, and works!
+After you verify the website is up, you then know everything is installed, setup, and works!
 You can start developing a website.

 ### Workflow advice
 I suggest opening two terminals at the project directory.
 One to host the server (ie running 'npm run local').
 The other will watch the frontend code and build on any changes to the frontend code (run 'npm run WP:watch').
 This way you don't have to keep running the build command every time you make a change.